itsRajat/itsRajat/README.md

 ```

-I am Rajat Kaushik, a 22-year old Software Developer & Graphic Designer from India.
+I am Rajat Kaushik, a 25-year old Frontend Engineer from India.

 I've had a keen interest in building things since I was a kid; from breaking & modifying RC cars, running my own multiplayer game servers (mostly in SA:MP) to developing large-scale applications, I've always had passion for translating complex problems into engaging experiences.
-I'm in the final year of my CompSci (CSE) Degree at Chandigarh University and currently looking for a full-time opportunity at a product-based company to grow, learn & contribute to.

-When I'm not doing all of that, I can be found reading books, listening to music & podcasts, working out, playing COD or just experimenting with a new recipe in my kitchen (or cleaning the mess afterwards before my mom finds out :S).
+I'm currently the Frontend Lead at CosmicJS and have previously worked at Unacademy (Graphy) where I lead the Frontend of some projects.

 Fun fact:
 ```javascript